 As mentioned, studies gravitating around character gender have attracted substantial attention from computational humanities researchers (Underwood et al., 2018).
-A key challenge is accurately predicting the gender of as many character mentions as possible to ensure representative results.
+A critical part of such studies lies in the ability to accurately predict the gender of as many character mentions as possible in order to get representative results.

-Early works relied on heuristics to infer gender from explicit clues (he, Mrs, the man), achieving high precision (90%) but lower recall (30-50%), due to the high proportion of ambiguous mentions in literary texts.
+Early works relied on heuristics to infer gender from explicit clues (he, Mrs, the old man), achieving high precision (90%) but lower recall (30-50%).
+This is due to the high proportion of ambiguous mentions in literary texts involving first and second person pronouns, indefinite pronouns, as well as ambiguous nouns.
 Recent works leverages CR for broader gender prediction (Vianne et al., 2023).